NUstat/isdsTutorials/README.md

 # ISDStutorials

-The ISDStutorials package contains a series of interactive tutorials that teach alongside chapters of the Introduction to Statistics and Data Science webbook.
+The ISDStutorials package contains a series of interactive tutorials that teach alongside chapters of the free Introduction to Statistics and Data Science [textbook](https://nustat.github.io/intro-stat-ds/).
 The tutorials are written using a package called learnr.
-Once a tutorial is running it's a bit like reading a book but with places where you can practice the R code that you have just been taught.
-The ISDStutorials package is free (as are all things -related) and offered to support teachers and students using the textbook who want to learn R.
+Once a tutorial is running it's a bit like reading a book but with places where you can practice the R code that you have just been taught along with multiple choice comprehension check questions.
+The ISDStutorials package is free and offered to support teachers and students using the textbook who want to learn R.

 # Installation